 ♥ What? ♥

 An annual (free-to-attend) meet-up of people who love to sew in Birmingham, England.
-Now in its fifth year!
+Now in its sixth year!

 ♥ Itinerary ♥